 Evolution would have us evolve despite ourselves.

-TREATING KUNDALINI SYNDROME
+INTEGRATIVE KUNDALINI SYNDROME TREATMENT

 Shen = Subtle Energy, Kung = Administration

+One-on-One sessions in person or distant healing are both equally effective.
 Please reserve in advance to receive a Session Case Information PDF document via e-mail which will be used as basis for the first session.
 The completed document is required with a picture.
 The session will be conducted via Skype or in person if I am in your town.